freeCodeCamp/guide/pages/docs/certificates-guide/replacing-if-else-chains-with-switch/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Replacing If Else Chains with Switch"
+title: "Replacing If Else Chains with Switch"
+parent: "certificates-guide"
 ---

 If you have many options to choose from, a `switch` statement can be easier to write than many chained `if/if` else statements.
 The following: